-First appearing back in 1991, Norton AntiVirus is one of the most long-lived antivirus software names around.
-These days there's Norton software for PCs, Macs and mobile devices, covering security, backup, search, optimisation and more.
+First appearing back in 1991, Norton AntiVirus is one of the most long-lived antivirus software products around.
+These days there's Norton software for PCs, Macs and mobile devices, covering security, backup, search, optimization and more.

 The modern Norton AntiVirus Basic is mostly about the fundamentals.
-It boasts detection of known threats, intelligent behaviour monitoring and an excellent file reputation service to spot new dangers, and one of the best antiphishing filters you'll find anywhere.
+It boasts detection of known threats, intelligent behavior monitoring and an excellent file reputation service to spot new dangers, along with one of the best antiphishing technologies you'll find anywhere.

 Norton AntiVirus Basic doesn't have a trial build, so you'll have to make do with Norton Security Deluxe.
 It's essentially the same package with a firewall, though, so you'll get a good feel for Norton's core abilities.

 Norton AntiVirus Basic has a clean and stylish interface, absolutely packed with options and controls.
-A row of buttons collapses or expands, revealing another row of buttons.
-Each of these expands to reveal more actions and settings, many more than you might expect from a standalone antivirus tool.
+Your protection status is clearly highlighted, including details on your last update and scan.
+There are buttons for common groups of functions (Security, Identity, and so forth), and clicking these reveals even more actions and settings, many more than you might expect from a standalone antivirus tool.

 Bonus performance features include tools to delete junk files, defrag your hard drive or manage startup programs.
 These are a little better than some: the Startup Manager doesn't just list your startup programs, it shows their resource impact, how many other Norton users have them, plus it allows delaying their launch as well as turning them on or off.
 But tools like CCleaner still give you far more PC maintenance functionality for free.

-Our tests finished with a look at Norton's impact on system speeds, which revealed overwhelmingly positive results.
-PassMark Software's 2017 Consumer Security Products Performance Benchmarks found Norton had less impact on systems than anything else, placing it first out of a field of 15.
-AV-Test was similarly impressed, and AV-Comparatives' May 2017 performance report placed Symantec in equal second place with McAfee and Seqrite, just behind ESET.
+We rounded off our tests with a look at Norton's impact on system speeds, which revealed very positive results.
+PassMark Software's 2018 Consumer Security Products Performance benchmarks found Norton had less impact on systems than anything else, placing it first out of a field of 15 (that's even better than the lightweight Windows Defender).
 There can be no 100% guarantees, but Norton seems far less likely to slow down your PC than most of the competition.